baync180705/AKBuild-Challenge/README.md

 O(1)

 **Limitations:**
 Extremely slow for large values of N (e.g., 10⁵ or 10⁶) since many invalid numbers are checked and discarded.
-I Could only use this method for computing F(1500), 100,000 and 10,000,000 were take exremly long time, hence I started to think about a more optimized solution wherein not every number is checked and discarded.
+I Could only use this method for computing F(1500).
+F(100,000) and F(10,000,000) were taking extremely long computation time, hence I started to think about a more optimized solution wherein not every number is checked and discarded.

 ---